ShahriarKarimShafin/Research-and-Projects/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/shahriarkarimshafin159/](https://www.linkedin.com/in/shahriarkarimshafin159/)

-- 💬 Ask me about **Python,Matlab,Solidworks,Ansys,AutoCad,MS Word,Excel,Laamps**
+- 💬 Ask me about **Python,Matlab,Solidworks,Ansys,AutoCad,MS Word,Excel,Lammps**

 - 📫 How to reach me **shahriarshafin159@gmail.com**